cosmos/ibc/spec/app/ics-027-interchain-accounts/README.md

 ### Motivation

 ICS-27 Interchain Accounts outlines a cross-chain account management protocol built upon IBC.
-ICS-27 enabled chains can programmatically create accounts on other ICS-27 enabled chains & control these accounts via IBC transactions (instead of signing with a private key).
+ICS-27-enabled chains can programmatically create accounts on other ICS-27-enabled chains & control these accounts via IBC transactions (instead of signing with a private key).
 Interchain accounts retain all of the capabilities of a normal account (i.e. stake, send, vote) but instead are managed by a separate chain via IBC in a way such that the owner account on the controller chain retains full control over any interchain account(s) it registers on host chain(s).

 #### Version 2

-The ICS-27 version 2 comes to address the need of the community and adhere to the requirements defined [here](https://github.com/cosmos/ibc-go/blob/48f69848bb84d9bc396c750eb656f961c7d773ad/docs/requirements/ics27-multiplexed-requirements.md).
+The ICS-27 version 2 comes to address the needs of the community and adheres to the requirements defined [here](https://github.com/cosmos/ibc-go/blob/48f69848bb84d9bc396c750eb656f961c7d773ad/docs/requirements/ics27-multiplexed-requirements.md).

 ### Definitions